Reading time: 4 minutes

 10. Supply the product disclosure statement (PDS) if required

 A product disclosure statement (PDS) may need to be supplied to the member starting the pension.
-However, it is not required if the trustee of the SMSF reasonably believes that the member has received, or has, and knows they have, access to all the information that the PDS would be required to contain (such as include key benefits, features, costs and risks of the product).
+However, it is not required if the trustee of the SMSF reasonably believes that the member has received or has, and knows they have, access to all the information that the PDS would be required to contain (such as key benefits, features, costs and risks of the product).

 11. Obtain an actuarial certificate if required

-If a fund has both accumulation and retirement assets then exempt current pension income (ECPI) will need to be calculated.
+If a fund has both accumulation and retirement assets, then exempt current pension income (ECPI) will need to be calculated.
 ECPI is that part of the fund’s taxable income that is tax exempt as it relates to the income earned on investments that support the pension.

 There are two methods for calculating ECPI – the segregated method and the proportional method.
 For the segregated method, the assets supporting the pension are known and are separated from the assets in accumulation phase.
 If the assets are mixed, then the proportional method needs to be used and an actuarial certificate is required to determine the proportion of assets in each stage.